talmolab/sleap/develop/_sources/installation.md

 Although you do not need Mambaforge installed to perform a `pip install`, we recommend {ref}`installing Mambaforge<mambaforge>` to create a new environment where we can isolate the `pip install`.
 If you are working on **Google Colab**, skip to step 3 to perform the `pip install` without using a conda environment.

-1. Otherwise, create a new conda environment where we will `pip install sleap[pypi]`:
+1. Otherwise, create a new conda environment where we will `pip install sleap`:

    either without GPU support: